These brain supplements help improve memory, mood, clarity and focus and protect against mental decline, depression, anxiety and dementia. Learn how.

 This brain health supplement has been shown to help prevent Alzheimer’s disease by protecting brain cells from toxins and oxygen deprivation.

-Ginkgo is one of the most widely used herbals remedies in the world.
+Ginkgo is one of the most widely used herbal remedies in the world.

 It is used for a variety of brain-related problems — poor concentration, forgetfulness, headaches, fatigue, mental confusion, depression, and anxiety.
 Many multi-ingredient supplements for brain health contain ginkgo biloba.